Nicole Heaston

-Nicole Heaston (born 1971, USA) is an American soprano.
-She has sung for the Norwegian National Opera, and the Houston Grand Opera.
+Heaston collaborated with conductor Marc Minkowski, including in a 1999 film version of Händel's Messiah directed by William Klein.
+She debuted at the Metropolitan Opera as Zerlina in Don Giovanni.
+She has also sung for the Norwegian National Opera, and the Houston Grand Opera.
 She has sung the role of the Countess in the Marriage of Figaro in the Boston Lyric Opera and the San Francisco Opera.